formester/formester-site/content/blog/5-ways-to-view-responses-in-google-forms.md

 ## Choose **the best way to view responses on Google Forms**

-Let’s compare and contrast the five methods, highlighting their strengths and ideal use cases so we can choose the best way of viewing the responses:
+Let’s compare and contrast all five methods, highlighting their strengths and ideal use cases so we can choose the best way of viewing the responses:

 **Summary Tab**